 You should include what social class your character was born into, in your Origins section.
 This means whether or not they were born a commoner or noble, etc. If they’re noble, and you're creating a new noble family that isn’t canon, you should add a small excerpt about the extent of the family’s influence in the world of Thedas.

 In contrast to social class is a character’s combat class.
 We have four such classes: Civilian, Mage, Rogue, and Warrior.

-Civilian’s don’t actually take part in "combat" but they can build up their skills and even specialize, which is why we’ve included them in our skills section—a lot of nobles are actually Civilians, thus we wanted to be able to represent them fittingly in-game.
+Civilian’s don’t actually take part in "combat".
+Their skills serve purely narrative purposes.
+A lot of nobles are actually Civilians, thus we wanted to be able to represent them fittingly in-game.
 In dangerous situations, Civilians don’t fight—they flee (or cower!).
 Keep that in mind if you choose to roleplay as one.
 A Civilian cannot skirmish like a wily Rogue or throw down with the brute strength of a Warrior, and they certainly won’t know magic.